On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Conservatism of the TRO Model

 \begin{definition}[Hierarchical Properties] The sequence $\{\calP'_{N,\theta}\mid \theta\in[0,1]\}$ satisfies the \textit{hierarchical property} if $\calP'_{N,\theta}$ is non-decreasing in $\theta$, i.e., $\calP'_{N,\theta_1}\subseteq\calP'_{N,\theta_2}$ for any $0\leq\theta_1<\theta_2\leq1$.
 The sequence $\{\calP'_{N,\theta}\mid \theta\in[0,1]\}$ satisfies the \textit{strict hierarchical property} if $\calP'_{N,\theta}$ is increasing in $\theta$, i.e., $\calP'_{N,\theta_1}\subset\calP'_{N,\theta_2}$ for any $0\leq\theta_1<\theta_2\leq1$. \end{definition}

 The hierarchical properties indicate that the size of the TRO ambiguity set $\calP'_{N,\theta}$ increases with $\theta$, i.e., $\calP'_{N,\theta}$ contains more distributions with a larger $\theta$.
-In other words, with a larger $\theta$, our TRO model hedges against a larger set of distributions.
+In other words, with a larger $\theta$, our TRO model hedges against a larger set of distributions and thus could lead to more conservative decisions.
 In Theorem~\ref{thm:calP_nondecreasing}, we provide necessary and sufficient conditions for the sequence of TRO ambiguity sets $\{\calP'_{N,\theta}\mid \theta\in[0,1]\}$ to satisfy these properties.

 \begin{theorem} The following assertions hold. \begin{enumerate}[topsep=1mm,itemsep=0mm] \item [(i)] The sequence of TRO ambiguity sets $\{\calP'_{N,\theta}\mid \theta\in[0,1]\}$ satisfies the hierarchical property if and only if $\calP_N$ is star-shaped with a star center $\Probh_N\in\calP_N$. \item [(ii)] The sequence of TRO ambiguity sets $\{\calP'_{N,\theta}\mid \theta\in[0,1]\}$ satisfies the strict hierarchical property if and only if $\calP_N$ is star-shaped with a star center $\Probh_N\in\calP_N$ and $\calP_N\ne\{\Probh_N\}$. \end{enumerate} \end{theorem}